get-gah/gah/README.md

 `GAH_INSTALL_DIR` | The directory where the gah will install your applications.
 This directory must be in your `PATH` environment variable. | `~/.local/bin`, for superuser it will be `/usr/local/bin`
 `GAH_CACHE_DIR` | The directory where cache will be stored. | `~/.cache/gah`

+## Using in GitHub Actions

+There is an official GitHub Action to [setup gah](https://github.com/marverix/setup-gah).

 ## License

 gah is licensed under the GPL-3.0 License.
 See [LICENSE](./LICENSE) for the full license text.